ufukty/gohandlers/README.md

    - Use `client` (and `mock`) if you need client-side code for your API.
    - Use `yaml` if you want an external spec overview.

-3. **Integrate into build/test:** Many projects add gohandlers to a Makefile or a code generation script, so it runs whenever types or handlers change.
+3. **Integrate into build/test:**  Projects are meant to add gohandlers to a Makefile or a code generation script, so it runs whenever types or handlers change.
 It’s also common to check in the generated `.gh.go` files so that others can use the client library without generating it themselves.
 Just remember to regenerate when you make changes.

 4. **Use generated code:** In your server, call `bq.Parse(r)` at the top of handlers to get a filled request struct; use `bs.Write(w)` to output responses.
 In other services (or even the same codebase), use the `Client` to make requests in a type-safe way.
 In tests, use `Mock` to simulate server behavior.